klean2050/tiles_ecg_model/README.md

 python scripts/evaluation.py --dataset <dataset_name> --ckpt runs/path/to/sup_checkpoint.ckpt
 ```

-## Tensorboard
+## Results & Checkpoints

+...

 To view results in TensorBoard, run:
 ```
 tensorboard --logdir ./runs
 ```

-## Results & Checkpoints

-...

 ## Acknowledgements

-Some of the code is adapted from the following repositories:
+In this study we made use of the following repositories:

 * CLMR
 * Video Feature Extractor